 \subsection{Reliability diagrams}

-Figures~\ref{fig:appendix_reliability_comparable_a}, \ref{fig:appendix_reliability_comparable_b}, and~\ref{fig:appendix_reliability_comparable_c} display the reliability diagrams for the comparable arm in three smaller panels to preserve page layout.
-Figure~\ref{fig:appendix_reliability_dynamic} retains the dynamic-arm reliability view.
-In every panel, rows correspond to horizons 10, 20, and 30 weeks; each subplot compares mean predicted risk (x-axis) against observed event rate (y-axis), with point size proportional to bin size and the dashed diagonal representing perfect calibration.
+Figures~\ref{fig:appendix_reliability_comparable_a}, \ref{fig:appendix_reliability_comparable_b}, and~\ref{fig:appendix_reliability_comparable_c} display the reliability diagrams for Family~B in three smaller panels to preserve page layout.
+Figure~\ref{fig:appendix_reliability_dynamic} retains the Family~A reliability view.
+In every panel, rows correspond to horizons 10, 20, and 30~weeks; each subplot compares mean predicted risk (x-axis) against observed event rate (y-axis), with point size proportional to bin size and the dashed diagonal representing perfect calibration.
 These figures complement the tabulated calibration evidence in Table~\ref{tab:calibration_summary} and Appendix~\ref{sec:calib_evidence}.

 \FloatBarrier